Eye conditions and symptoms

 Floaters

-Floaters are a very common condition where one sees spots in their vision that may present as black or grey specks, cobwebs, or strings
+Floaters are a very common condition where one sees spots in their vision that may present as black or grey specks, cobwebs, or strings.

 Learn about floaters